reactioncommerce/reaction/packages/reaction-core/docs/packages.md

 **Dynamic Templates**

-The `provides` property accepts a template name as value, loading it as `dynamic template` where the other conditions match a request from the `reactionApps` helper.
+The `provides` property is a "placement" value, loading it as `dynamic template` where the other conditions match a request from the `reactionApps` helper.

+The following `provides` values are defined in reaction-core:

  * widget
  * paymentMethod